Sonar: Biomass estimation

-Detection of fish, and other marine and aquatic life, and estimation their individual sizes or total biomass using active sonar techniques.
+Detection of fish and other marine and aquatic life, and estimation of their individual sizes or total biomass using active sonar techniques.
 Sound pulses reflect off any object that has a different density than the surrounding medium.
-This includes fish, or more specifically, the air-filled swim bladder on fish.
+This includes fish, or more specifically, the air-filled swim bladder in fish.
 These echoes provide information on fish size, location, abundance and behavior.
 This is especially effective for fish swim bladders (e.g. herring, cod, and pollock), and less useful for fish without them (e.g. sharks, mackerel, and flounder).
 Data from the watercolumn is usually processed differently than seafloor or object detection data, this data type can be processed with specialized software.

 Wave measurement

-An upward looking echo sounder mounted on the bottom or on a platform may be used to make measurements of wave height and period.
-From this statistics of the surface conditions at a location can be derived.
+An upward-looking echo sounder mounted on the bottom or on a platform may be used to make measurements of wave height and period.
+From these, statistics of the surface conditions at a location can be derived.

 Water velocity measurement

-Special short range sonars have been developed to allow measurements of water velocity.
+Special short-range sonars have been developed to allow measurements of water velocity.